 - Select best candidates for automation testing from the test suite.
 Select the frequently repeated and most time-consuming test cases Examples are- regression test cases, data-driven test cases.

-- Make a automation testing tools list based on –
+- Make an automation testing tools list based on -

 - Platform support: Web based, Windows, mobile, API’s